luanpotter/shattered-wilds/docs/lexicon/Stat/Resilience.md

-Resistance to sickness, poison and disease.
+Resistance to sickness, heat, coat, poison and disease.

 ## Parent Stat